Powering Potential: History and Milestones

 His Excellency Dr. Jakaya Kikwete, President of the United Republic of Tanzania, viewing the Powering Potential exhibit at the annual Education Week in Dodoma, Tanzanian on May 20th, 2015.

 American entrepreneur Janice Lathen founded Powering Potential in 2006 after visiting the Banjika Secondary School in Karatu, Tanzania.
 After introducing herself to the students in Swahili, she was overwhelmed by the students' expression of appreciation.

-In December 2010, the US Embassy in Tanzania and Ambassador Alfonso E. Lenhardt awarded Powering Potential with a grant of 8,600,000 Tsh (~$5,800).
+In December 2010, the US Embassy in Tanzania and Ambassador Alfonso Lenhardt awarded Powering Potential with a grant of 8,600,000 Tsh (~$5,800).

 In 2011, Janice Lathen met with Tanzanian Ambassador to the US Mwanaidi Sinare Maajar, Minister of State Stephen Wasira, former Director of Information at the Tanzania Commission for Science and Technology Theophilus E. Mlaki, Tanzanian Minister of Education Shukuru Kawambwa, and the President of Tanzania, Jakaya Mrisho Kikwete.

 In 2012, Powering Potential received a grant of 13,517,874 Tsh (~$8,534) from the Tanzanian Rural Energy Agency.

 In 2013, Powering Potential presented to the Tanzanian Mission to the UN (Permanent Mission of the United Republic of Tanzanian to the United Nations).
 Powering Potential received a grant from Tanzanian Postal Bank and the Tanzanian Rural Energy Agency.

 In 2014, Powering Potential was invited by Tanzanian Ministry of Education to participate in the country's first Education Week in Dodoma, Tanzania, where they presented their project to the Prime Minister of the United Republic of Tanzania, Mizengo Pinda.